Absolutely! Please call us at (718) 836-9800, ext. 3220 or email us at email@example.com.

 Deposits refund requests must be made via email to firstname.lastname@example.org.
 Within 30 days, Poly Summer will refund your deposit to the credit card you used for the initial payment.

 Yes.
-Poly Summer will follow Poly Prep’s health policies which require full vaccination for all campers and staff.
+Poly Summer will require that all campers have received their primary series of COVID-19 vaccines.
 Documentation must be uploaded in advance of June.

 Any camper who can manage in a typical school setting should thrive at Poly Summer.
 However, because children’s safety is paramount, some prospective campers’ physical or emotional considerations may require extra help.
 We expect parents to call the camp office to discuss their child’s specific needs at the time of initial registration.
 We will work with you to determine if our camp is an appropriate placement.

 The PAC team is comprised of dedicated and enthusiastic arts specialists who return year after year to intermingle creativity, learning, and fun at camp.
-Cynthia Babak, the camp’s director and one of Poly Prep’s talented teaching artists, surrounds herself with these experienced and fun-loving educators to deliver an incredible experience to campers.
+Our experienced camp director, also a talented teaching artist, works collaboratively with these fun-loving educators to deliver an incredible experience to campers.